Arc-Computer/arc-memory/README.md

 4. Decision trails become richer and more insightful

 This creates a reinforcing flywheel where each component makes the others more powerful.

+## Troubleshooting

+Here are solutions to common issues you might encounter:

+- **GitHub Authentication Issues**: If you encounter GitHub authentication problems, ensure your token has the correct permissions (repo, read:user).

+- **Empty Knowledge Graph**: If `arc build` completes but doesn't find any entities, check that your repository has commit history and that you're in the correct directory.

+- **Simulation Errors**: If simulations fail, ensure you have set the required API keys in your environment or .env file.

+- **Performance Issues**: For large repositories, try using `arc build --incremental` for faster updates.

+- **Missing Dependencies**: If you see import errors, ensure you've installed Arc with all required dependencies: `pip install arc-memory[all]`.

+For more help, run `arc doctor` to diagnose common issues or check the [documentation](https://docs.arc.computer).

 ## Telemetry